niulinbiao/OpenNof1/frontend/README.md

-# Alpha Arena - AI Trading Dashboard
+# Alpha Transformer - Your AI Trading Dashboard

 A modern, responsive dashboard for monitoring AI trading agent performance in real-time.